ascholerChemeketa/cs160Reader/_sources/DataRepresentation/FloatingPointNumbers.rst

 * 4 bits to represent the **binary fraction** (more formally known as the **mantissa**).
 We will always interpret these four bits as filling in the blanks of 0.XXXX.
 For example, if the four fraction bits are 0100 we would interpret that as :math:`{0.0100}_{2}` or :math:`{0.25}_{10}`.
 * The final value is obtained by multiplying the binary fractional by the power of two indicated by the exponent.

 It may sound a little complex, but remember it is the same idea as scientific notation - calculate an exponent of 2, and a binary fraction and multiply them.
-Experiment with the floating point decoder below.
+Experiment with the floating-point decoder below.
 The row of boxes shows the bits of a number (initially all 0s), below that is an explanation of how that value would be decoded.

 .. raw:: html